xodarap-ap/ngmd/README.md

 - Arduino Nano or equivalent
 - N-Channel MOSFETs x 6 (TO-220 package)
 - 3mm LEDs x 6
+- 200 Ohm Resistor x 6
 - USB A connectors x 6
 - 2.54mm header pins and sockets (for mounting Arduino)
-- 12 pin 2.54mm header (LED variant only)
+- 4 Pin DIP Switch Block
 - Optional: 5mm switch for manual switching
-- Optional: 20k resistor (required if using manual switching)
 - Optional: 2 pin 2.54mm header for manual switching button (if using cabinet button)

-A full BOM with Digikey part numbers has been included in the main directory as BOM.xls
+A full BOM with Digikey part numbers will be uploaded soon

  Warning: This is a project I designed for myself and has not been tested on any other hardware than my own.
 If you build this board it is at your own risk